 On the other hand, if another driver was not responsible and your vehicle is only slightly damaged, it’s probably best to pay out of pocket rather than risk a future rate increase.
 For instance, if you have a $200 comprehensive deductible and a deer caused $300 in damage to your car, filing a claim won’t be very beneficial.
 But if the deer caused $1,200 in damage and you don’t have a lot of savings, filing a claim is worth it for your specific situation.

-It costs $200 to $300 to replace a windshield without insurance, on average.
-The exact amount you will have to pay to replace your windshield depends on a number of factors including the year, make, model, and trim of your car.
+On average, it costs between $100 and $400 to replace a windshield if you don't have insurance.
+The exact amount you will have to pay to replace your windshield will vary based on a number of factors including the year, make, model, and trim of your car.

 Replacing the windshield of a new, luxury vehicle loaded with features could cost twice as much as replacing the glass of an older, economy car.
 The type of glass used is another factor that greatly influences your final price.… read full answer